-I just read Stats: iPad Users Consume 3X Videos As Other Users on Read/Write Web.
-Here are more details (direct quote from that post):
+I just read Stats: iPad Users Consume 3X Videos As Other Users on Read/Write Web (no longer available).
+Here are some details (direct quote from that post):

 - iPad is now the fifth most popular mobile device* *In terms of unique users, trailing only iPhone, iPod Touch, SymbianOS and Android (in that order)

 - iPad users consume 3X as many videos as web users (up from the 2.5X number that we first reported a few weeks ago)